 This perspective shapes how I approach every engagement.
 Practical, grounded, and focused on results that last beyond go-live.

-I’m also the co-host of the Breakthrough SaaS Growth podcast, where I explore what actually drives adoption, customer outcomes, and long-term value in modern organizations.
+I’m also the co-host of the Breakthrough SaaS Growth podcast, where I explore what actually drives revenue performance, customer outcomes, and long-term value in modern revenue organizations.

 The conversations reflect the same themes that show up in my work every day: technology moves fast, but sustainable results still depend on people and how work gets done.

-If you’re responsible for making CRM or AI work in practice, not just in theory, I’m always open to a conversation to see whether I can help.
+If you're a CRO or revenue leader responsible for making AI and CRM investments actually pay off, not just go live, I'm always open to a conversation to see how I can help.